AlaskaAirlines/AuroDocsSite/src/content/markdown/auroSupport.md

       <ul>
         <li><strong>Must</strong> -  The work is a MUST HAVE for the health and continued value of the Auro Design System.
 This criteria specifies that the work needs to happen in order to deliver on the goals of the Auro team and to ensure the success of any product team that is dependent on Auro's resources. </li>
         <li><strong>Should</strong> - The work is high-priority and should be included in the sprint plan if it is possible.
 This is often critical work but one which can be satisfied in other ways if absolutely necessary.</li>
         <li><strong>Could</strong> - Work that is considered desirable, but not necessary.
-This work will be included if time and resources permit or up for consideration for a sprint plan further down the road.</li>
+This work can be included if time and resources permit in a sprint plan further down the road.</li>
         <li><strong>Won't</strong> - Represents work that the team has decided is not necessary for the success of the Auro Design System or has agreed that this is work to be done, but not considered the responsibility of the Auro Design System.</li>
       </ul>
       <p>Following these guidelines, every new request, and even bug reports, can be judged fairly and prioritized appropriately.</p>
       <auro-header level="3" display="500">Pull Requests</auro-header>
       <p>For pull requests, our SLA is the same.
 Please allow up to 24 hours for solicited code changes that are associated with an approved issue.
 If the pull request is unsolicited and not associated with an approved issue, please allow up to 72 hours for a response.
-The help expedite this process, please submit an issue for review prior to submitting a pull request. </p>
+To help expedite this process, please submit an issue for review prior to submitting a pull request. </p>
       <p>Please see our <auro-hyperlink href="/contributing" relative>Auro Design System Contributing Guidelines</auro-hyperlink> for more information.</p>
     </div>
   </auro-accordion>
   <auro-accordion id="sla" chromeless noProfile>
     <span slot="trigger">Q: Issues, draft PRs and labels?</span>
     <div class="lightText">
-      <p>Seeing the <auro-hyperlink href="https://github.com/orgs/AlaskaAirlines/projects/1" target="_blank">volume of work</auro-hyperlink>, it's easy to see how thing can get lost and requests can fall through the cracks.
+      <p>Seeing the <auro-hyperlink href="https://github.com/orgs/AlaskaAirlines/projects/1" target="_blank">volume of work</auro-hyperlink>, it's easy to see how things can get lost and issues can fall through the cracks.
 Well, we have a plan for that.
 Labeling, comments, and draft PRs are all tools that we can use to signal the correct people as to the state of work.</p>
       <p>Please be sure to review the <auro-hyperlink relative href="/contributing/issues-prs-labels">Issues, pull requests and labels</auro-hyperlink> section if our site for a full descriptions of this process.</p>
     </div>
   </auro-accordion>